 - Mulch: The best way to battle blight is to put a barrier between the spores (in the soil) and the plant.
 I had every intention of getting this task accomplished much earlier in the season (in hopes of avoiding Early Blight all together), but with the devastating spring planting delays for farmers in the area, my brother just couldn’t get away from the farm to deliver my straw bales last month.
 But, better late than never!
 I spent the past few evenings at the community garden laying down a nice 3-4 inch layer of mulch around the tomato plants (I put down a layer of newspaper first, to keep the weeds from popping up through the mulch, which also acts as an additional barrier).
 Bonus benefit: this is going to make a huge difference in retaining moisture for the plants as well!

 - Create a Healthy Splash Zone: The bottom 8-10 inches of the plant is what I like to call the “splash zone.”
 This is where soil particles and Early Blight spores are most likely to splash up and onto the leaves of the plant.
-From early on (as soon as transplants start to take off), I remove any leaves that touch or come close to the ground to create a space barrier between the ground and first set of leaves on the tomato plant (see photo above).
-It isn’t always going to be foolproof (Minnesota’s “tropical” downpours can really move dirt high on the plants), but it is a good way to make sure that leaves are not in direct contact with the soil for prolonged periods of time.
+From early on (as soon as transplants are established), I remove any leaves that touch or come close to the ground to create a space barrier between the ground and first set of leaves on the tomato plant (see photo above).
+It isn’t always going to be foolproof (Minnesota’s “tropical” summer downpours can really move dirt high on the plant), but it is a good way to make sure that leaves are not in direct contact with the soil for prolonged periods of time.
 Good staking and plant supports will go a long way to help keep plants off the ground as well.

 - Careful Watering: Whenever possible, I water in the morning.
-This allows leaves that might get a little wet to dry out quickly.
+This allows leaves that might get a little wet to dry quickly.
 Leaves that remain damp for extended periods of time (i.e. heavy dew in the evening or late in the day watering) will give the spores more time to fester and spread.
-Also, whenever possible, avoid drenching the entire plant by watering directly at the base of the plant (another way the deep watering is paying off year).
-I learned this lesson the hard way the year we reseeded our backyard and had a sprinkler hitting the garden every evening–that was by far the worst (and most out of control) case of Early Blight I’ve dealt with.
+Also, whenever possible, avoid drenching the entire plant by watering directly at the base of the plant (another way the deep watering is paying off in a big way this year).
+I learned this lesson the hard way the year we reseeded our backyard and could not avoid having the sprinkler hit the garden every evening–that was by far the worst (and most out of control) case of Early Blight I’ve dealt with.
 I’ve also learned to avoid using any kind of nozzle attachment on my hose when watering the tomatoes, as they tend to send the water out with more force than a plain hose with a moderate flow (more force = more splash).
 A soaker hose would work well for this purpose, too.

 - Take Care of the General Health of the Plants: I like to think of Early Blight as the equivalent of the common cold.
-It’s sometimes hard to avoid, and once you get it, there’s no easy “cure,” but the better your overall heath, the less it’s going to knock you down.
+It’s sometimes hard to avoid, and once you get it, there’s no easy “cure,” but the better your overall heath, the less it’s going to knock you down and the easier the symptoms will be to manage.
 The same goes for tomatoes.
 If tomato plants are suffering from a nutritional deficiency (nitrogen deficiencies are mentioned most frequently), they will be more susceptible to Early Blight.
 Healthy plants will have stronger defenses against blight and other ailments, so keeping an eye out for signs of nutritional deficiencies is crucial.

 The above strategies are your best bet to prevent and control Early Blight, but if the blight is already present and making quick progress through the tomato plants, there are also a number of options for treatment: